Relocation and the golden opportunity of learning another language

 February 8, 2018

 For many of you who speak English natively and are planning to relocate to somewhere that doesn’t, the prospect of picking up language schooling will conjure up embarrassing teenage memories of attempts at French or Spanish pronunciation.
 It probably wouldn’t be an exaggeration to say it probably demotivates a substantial number of you from ever attempting again.

 For those of you who aren’t native English speakers, well, you underscore the wider point; most continental Europeans can speak a second-language, while under a quarter of British adults – and even less American adults – can’t.
-But relocation represents language-learning opportunities, even for you.
+But relocation represents language-learning opportunities for everyone.

 Of course, there are completely understandable reasons for the above disparity; foreign language learning starts comparatively later in Britain and America as one example.
 The plasticity of the brain in childhood makes absorbing such information more straightforward, but this shouldn’t put prospective adult-learners off.